Series 2000 Magnehelic® Differential Pressure Gages

 - Scale Overlays Red, Green, Yellow, Mirrored or Combination, Specify Locations

 A single case size is used for most models of Magnehelic® gages.
 They can be flush or surface mounted with standard hardware supplied.
-Although calibrated for vertical position, many ranges above 1" may be used at any angle by simply re-zeroing.
-However, for maximum accuracy, they must be calibrated in the same position in which they are used.
+Standard gages are calibrated in the vertical position, and should be used in that position for maximum stated accuracy.
+Ranges above 17.5 in w.c. may be used at any angle, and should stay within specified accuracy, by simply re-zeroing.
+Ranges below 17.5 in w.c. should be ordered using the –TA tilt angle option with the angle specified.
 These characteristics make Magnehelic® gages ideal for both stationary and portable applications.
 A 4-9/16" hole is required for flush panel mounting.
 Complete mounting and connection fittings, plus instructions, are furnished with each instrument.

 |Model Number||Description||Usually Ships*||Price||Order|

 |A-321||Brass safety relief valve, protects Magnehelic® gage or Photohelic® switch/gage against over pressure due to regulator failure, etc, opens at 10 psi.
 Mounts in tee fitting.
 1/4" NPT(M) (use two for DP application). .5" x .5" x 1.5", .10 .lb||Less Than 1 Week||$41.00||Order|

 |A-605||Air filter kit - adapts any standard Magnehelic® gage for use as an air filter gage.
 Includes aluminum surface mounting bracket with screws, (2) 5 ft (1.5 m) lengths of 1/4" aluminum tubing, (2) static pressure tips & (2) molded plastic vent valves.||Same Day||$43.50||Order|